GSA/automate.fedramp.gov/content/documentation/general-concepts/oscal-based-baselines.md

     of this appendix for more information.

--   Adds a constraint to the third parameter of AC-1 (ac-1_prm_3), which is more restrictive than the FedRAMP constraint, but changing it from \"at least annually\" to \"at least every six months.\"
+-   Adds a constraint to the third parameter of AC-1 (ac-1_prm_3), which is more restrictive than the FedRAMP constraint, by changing it from \"at least annually\" to \"at least every six months.\"

--   Removes the additional FedRAMP requirement statement in AU-11 and replaces it with a more restrictive statement, which now requires online retention of audit records for at least 180 days instead of 90 days.
+-   Removes the additional FedRAMP requirement statement in AU-11 and replaces it with a more restrictive statement, which requires online retention of audit records for at least 180 days instead of 90 days.